Exploring Alpha Falls at McConnells Mill State Park

 Places to Explore near McConnells Mill

-Looking for more waterfall adventures?
+Are you looking for more waterfall adventures?
 You’re in luck!
 Within two hours of driving, you can reach Cuyahoga Valley National Park in Ohio or Ohiopyle State Park on the southern border of Pennsylvania.
 Both of these parks feature multiple beautiful waterfalls.

 If you’re looking for something nearby, check out Moraine State Park to kayak Lake Arthur, bike, hike, or swim.
+It’s only 5 minutes down the road and features great hiking, biking, fishing, and boating opportunities.

 Have you visited Alpha Falls or any of the other McConnells Mill State Park waterfalls?
 Which one is your favorite?